Print out the entire Chapter 2 from here.

 (2.7) How can I contribute to the assessment process?

-As a parent, you know your child best.
+As a parent/guardian/other education rights holder, you know your child best.
 You can contribute by observing your child at home, noting the areas of educational concern to you, writing them down, and pointing out those areas to school personnel.
 See Patterns to Look For, Appendices Section – Appendix F. After you receive the assessment plan, you should review it carefully to determine whether you want additional information about the proposed assessments and/or want to request additional areas that need assessment.

 (2.8) Can a school district conduct an assessment without my written approval?